Demians12/kafka-terraform-gke/README.md

 # Kafka Cluster
 This project aims to create a Kafka cluster using Strimzi, provisioned with Terraform, and deployed in Google Cloud, creating a GKE cluster.
 The Kafka cluster is tested by creating a topic, a performance test, and then a consumer.
 Finally, monitoring is set up with Prometheus and Grafana.

-It is an automated way to authenticate, configure, deploy and test a kafka cluster with terraform in GKE
+This project provides an automated way to provision, set up, and monitor a Kafka cluster using modern tools and platforms.

 ## Overview